Flamenco/stackeditpro/Features.md

 We added a syntax for adding titles to your pages without needing to use a heading.
 This results in the having a nice page name that does not get added in your heading or table of contents.
 I also allows for an additional *page-title* CSS style.

-Page titles add a nice look to your documents, especially when using the navigation arrows to read multip
+Page titles add a nice look to your documents, especially when using the navigation arrows to read multiple pages.

 You can put a title as your first line, between `[` and `]`, followed by a blank line.
 ```